Brecert/Frost/overview/random/skills.md

 Carving is similar to forging in which you manually cut off parts from the material slowly.

 As your carving skill is increased, its more likely to focus on a specific random seed for how the wood comes off, thus making it more "accurate" to what you expect.

+Carving is saved in the same way forging works